 Your life might be awesome, and you might be accomplishing all sorts of financial and career milestones, but in the absence of a dream (and goal), how do you know where you’re aiming, and then when you do hit the mark, how do you know that you hit the mark?

 You need a baseline and a goal.

-If you don’t currently have a separate Excel sheet, or a program like Personal Capital, to track your wealth, then start now.
+If you don’t currently have a separate Excel sheet, or a program like Personal Capital, or some program like that, to track your wealth, then start now.
 You need to know:

 – how much you’re saving and spending on a weekly and monthly basis